 Step 7: Prepare for Negotiation

 Leading up to and during the negotiation stage, you want to ensure that you’ve educated and equipped your ‘champions’ inside the company.
-Key decision-makers will be getting involved in this stage, and you and your company contacts should feel prepared to keep things moving forward.
+Key decision-makers will join at this stage.
+You and your company contacts should be ready to keep things moving.
 In negotiations, the sales rep will handle any remaining concerns, talk about terms, and agree on pricing.

 Step 8: Close the Deal